Karol Benda: Life

 After the 1928/1929 season, spent on the stage of Teatr Nowy in Poznań, he went to Paris, where he ran the amateur Polish Theatre.
 It was a stage showing the classic theatrical repertoire for the Polish diaspora living in France.
 He returned to Poland in 1930 and for two years he was the director of the Municipal Theatre in Toruń.
-In 1932 he returned to Warsaw, where he performed at the Stefan Żeromski Theatre(1932/1933), Gabriela Zapolska Theatre (1933/1934), the Variety Theatre (1933/1934).
+In 1932 he returned to Warsaw, where he performed at the Stefan Żeromski Theatre (1932/1933), Gabriela Zapolska Theatre (1933/1934), and the Variety Theatre (1933/1934).
 In the season 1934/1935, together with Stefan Jaracz and Mira Zimińska, he managed the Actor's Theatre.
 He spent the next season on the stage of the Chamber Theatre (1935/1936), and the next season at the Malicka Theatre (1936/1937, 1937/1938 and 1938/1939), with a break in 1938 for operetta performances in the 8.15 Theatre.

 From 1940 he performed and was a director in the German-controlled, legally operating Komedia Theatre.
-At the same time however, he wasengaged in the underground activity, printing the underground magazine "Głos Polski" in his apartment.
-On the night of June 8–9, 1940, the Nazis stormed the neighboring house of Witold Zdzitowiecki (privately partner of Benda), looking for a Polish printing house.
-At that time, they tortured Benda and other people located there, but Zdzitowiecki managed to provide convincing false information, protecting the actual printing operation from deconspiration.
+At the same time, however, he was engaged in the underground activity, printing the underground magazine "Głos Polski" in his apartment.
+On the night of 8–9 June 1940 the Nazis stormed the neighbouring house of Witold Zdzitowiecki (privately partner of Benda), looking for a Polish printing house.
+At that time, they tortured Benda and other people located there, but Zdzitowiecki managed to provide convincing false information, protecting the actual printing operation from discovery.
 In 1942, Benda died of a heart attack on stage, performing in the comedy production Kochanek to ja (The Lover is Me).
 He rests in the family tomb in the Evangelical-Augsburg cemetery (avenue A, grave 11).